How To Balance Your Full-Time Job & Your Side Hustle Without Going Nuts

 While many admitted to skipping meals or sleep to make time for extra work, there were also many who seemed happy to make some sacrifices.
 "You make time for what you love to do," one Twitter user wrote.

 These days, it seems like everyone has some sort of side hustle.
-According to a new Bankrate survey, roughly four in ten Americans (37%) have a side job and make $686 per month, on average.
-Whether someone works a full-time, 9-to-5 job, or a part-time job combined with a side gig, more Americans than ever are working a combination of jobs rather than just one traditional job.
+Whether someone works a full-time, 9-to-5 job, or a part-time job combined with a side gig, more people than ever are working a combination of jobs rather than just one traditional job.

 Side gigs can be a viable opportunity to gain or build new skills, or even start a business venture.
 And while this extra income is certainly nice to have, the question of work-life balance becomes a more pressing concern as one fills up their time outside of work with, well, more work.
 When it comes to finding sustainable ways to pursue these additional jobs or hustles, it can be challenging to ensure that extra work doesn’t end up sapping all of your energy.